-The first, is trauma.
-That includes: abuse, neglect, agitation and fear.
+The first is trauma.
+That includes abuse, neglect, agitation, and fear.

 Since 1959, the Institute of Cytology and Genetics of the Russian Academy of Science, in Novosbirsk, Russia, has been testing foxes.
-They found within 50 years and 40 generations of selective breeding of calm to calm, the fear and aggression has been bred out of the initial base of aggressive foxes.
+They found within 50 years and 40 generations of selective breeding of calm to calm, the fear and aggression have been bred out of the initial base of aggressive foxes.

 They have evolved into foxes with a domesticated dog’s juvenile like behaviors.
-Those behaviors include: submission, barking, whining and the desire for human companionship.
+Those behaviors include submission, barking, whining and the desire for human companionship.
 They also noted a change in the physiology of the animals, such as coat colors and texture changes, broader heads, floppy ears, and changes in the shapes of tails.
 These dog-like, human-friendly foxes are now being sold worldwide, as domesticated pets.

 Lack of socialization

-The third cause of dog aggression is lack of socialization.
+The third cause of dog aggression is the lack of socialization.
 It cannot be stressed enough, how vitally important it is to socialize a puppy as much and as soon as possible.

-Meeting and interacting with other animals is absolutely necessary.
+Meeting and interacting with other animals is necessary.
 Put exposing your dog to new, loud and strange noises on your to-do-list.
 Atypical adventures to places such as children’s ballgames and flea markets help a puppy learn how to cope with new situations.